nathanialf/playdatebobble/README.md

 Fun fact: Running the pdx file in the simulator from a network share does NOT work.
 The errors don't make sense.

 ### TODO

+#### [High Priority]
+- Have grouped up bobbles and their "children" drop off the screen
+  - Have a boolean on bobble if its collided with a sticky wall turn true
+  - Add support for said boolean in the level files to set initial sticky bobbles
+  - Check for malformed setup of boolean in loadLevel()
+  - Search each bobble to see if there are any sets of bobbles disconnected from the wall
+    - Might be able to search through the bobbles that had a neighbor removed to not search through every single bobble

+#### [Medium Priority]
+- Levels
+  - Add extra barriers in level files
+    - Check for malformed setup of barriers in loadLevel()
+  - Build a level editor
+    - PC based, not playdate based
+    - Building by hand is far too time consuming when adding all neighbor pairs
+  - Add more levels
+    - Tanya has some ideas for designs of levels.
+She will be credited if/when she designs them
+  - Add Level Unlock and display requirements for locked levels
+    - Check for malformed level unlocke requirement entries in menu.lvl

+#### [Low Priority]
 - Art
   - Sprite Updates
     - Barrier sprites update but its pretty boring still